Abraxas Catering

 3. Installing your ducting

 Ducting is necessary to then contain the air being sucked out of the kitchen area until it is safely expelled outside.
 Fans placed within the length of ducting help to extract the fumes and propel them outside safely.
+Air that is removed must be replaced and the ‘fan assisted’ method ensures that the kitchen has a clean and comfortable working environment.

 We can help you meet commercial kitchen extraction regulations